FWSquatch/do180-practice/README.md

 Their last update to the project was in March of 2021, with the sample exam environment based on CentOS 7.

-In this fork, I am updating the environment to match todays RHEL8-based EX188 exam.
+In this fork, I originally updated the environment to match the RHEL8-based EX188 exam.
+And per March 2026, I'm updating it for RHEL9.

 ## License